Skip to Content

 2008 – Sale at Casa Oaxaca.
 Albany, California, USA.

-2008 – Sale at Sanchez Concert Hall.
+2008 – Sale at Sánchez Concert Hall.
 Pacifica, California, USA.

-2008 – 2014 – Exhibition and sale at the National Museum of Mexican Art.
+2008 – 2014– Exhibition and sale at the National Museum of Mexican Art.
 Chicago, Illinois, USA.

-2009 – 2019 – Sale at the Western National Parks Association store.
+2009 – 2019– Sale at the store of the Western National Parks Association.
 Tucson, Arizona, USA.

 2009 – Sale at Griffith Park.
 Los Angeles, California, USA.

-2010 – Sale in Washington D. C., USA.
+2010 – Sale in Washington D.C., USA.

-2015 Exhibition and sale at the Western National Parks Association.
+2015 – Exhibition and sale at the Western National Parks Association.
 Santa Monica, California, USA.

-2016 – Sale at Harvard-MUN 2016 at ITAM Campus Rio Hondo.
+2016 – Sale at Harvard-MUN 2016 at ITAM Campus Río Hondo.
 CDMX, Mexico.

-2016 – Sale at Atalaya Restaurant.
+2016 – Sale at Restaurante Atalaya.
 CDMX, Mexico.

 2017 – Sale in Tokyo and Kiso, Japan.

 2017 – Sale at the Regional Museum of Cholula.
-San Andres Cholula, Puebla.
+San Andrés Cholula, Puebla.

 2018 – Exhibition and sale at Mercedes Benz Fashion Week.
 Ibiza, Spain.